Notice – as of 11/13/20 – COVID-19 has had an impact on travel guidelines for the University. Please review our COVID Response Travel Update Page*

 LOCAL TRAVEL AND FIELD TRIPS

-Departments planning to conduct a class related field trip or University authorized activity should have all participants review and complete the Field Trip Consent and Travel Expectations Agreement.
+Departments planning to conduct a field trip “not related to class coursework” or for University authorized activity should have all participants review and complete the Field Trip Consent and Travel Expectations Agreement.
 A copy of this form should be kept on file in the department.
 The University’s Travel Policy – 6180 should be reviewed.